Old State Capitol State Historic Site: Courthouse

 From 1876 until 1966, the Old State Capitol was the county courthouse of Sangamon County.
 During this time the building was extensively altered.
-In 1839, a two-floor building had been large enough to hold the entire governmental structure of Illinois; but after continued growth in the population of Springfield and the surrounding townships, in 1898-1899 Sangamon County raised the historic structure 11 ft, added a third floor under it, and demolished and reconfigured the interior to hold circuit court rooms and office space.
+In 1839, a two-floor building had been large enough to hold the entire governmental structure of Illinois; but after continued growth in the population of Springfield and the surrounding townships, in 1898–1899 Sangamon County raised the historic structure 11 ft, added a third floor under it, and demolished and reconfigured the interior to hold circuit court rooms and office space.

 In the early 1960s, the Civil War centennial rekindled interest in the historic central Springfield structure.
 In addition, Sangamon County's space needs had grown so urgent as to require the county to build for itself an entirely new courthouse building.
 The county retroceded the Old State Capitol to the state of Illinois, this time as a place of public assembly and museum of Lincoln history.

 Illinois Historic Preservation Agency

 In order to restore and preserve the Old State Capitol, which had been extensively altered during its life as a courthouse, workers completely dismantled it, stone by stone, and rebuilt it.
 The public areas of the Old State Capitol were reconstructed to resemble the appearance of the building in 1860, when Lincoln last saw the capitol prior to his departure to Washington.

 The state also excavated the plaza under and around the Old State Capitol to construct an extensive office and parking complex, which later served as the headquarters of the Illinois Historic Preservation Agency.

 The reconstruction work was carried out in 1966–1969, and the rebuilt House Chamber was available for the state's Constitutional Convention to use in 1970.
+The rebuilt Old State Capitol was extensively renovated in 2023–2025.

 The restored Old State Capitol continues to be used for ceremonial functions.
 In February 2007 then-U.S. Senator Barack Obama officially announced his candidacy for President of the United States at this location, and in August 2008 he formally introduced his vice-presidential candidate, Joe Biden, with the building as a backdrop.

 Visitors can tour the capitol on their own or take 30-minute guided tours.